Agents

 Configuration for the model, should be a dictionary conforming to [ConfigDict][pydantic.config.ConfigDict].

-This class provides the core functionality for handling chat interactions, including managing memory, generating system prompts, and obtaining responses from a language model.
+This class provides the core functionality for handling chat interactions, including managing history, generating system prompts, and obtaining responses from a language model.
+It includes comprehensive hook system support for monitoring and error handling.

 Client for interacting with the language model.